Laplacian Pair State Transfer on Total Graphs: Laplacian perfect pair state transfer on total graphs

-On combining Lemma~\ref{non-existence of PST 1st Lemma} to Lemma~\ref{non-existence of PST 6th Lemma}, we obtain the following theorem. \begin{theorem} Let $G$ be an $r$-regular connected graph such that $r>2$ and $r+1$ is not a Laplacian eigenvalue of $G$.
-Then the total graph of $G$ does not exhibit Laplacian perfect pair state transfer. \end{theorem}
+This implies that $n=2$, which is a contradiction.
+Therefore, $\textbf{e}^{n+m}_a - \textbf{e}^{n+m}_b$ cannot be involved in Pair-LPST. \end{proof} Let $a$ be a vertex and $b$ be an edge of $G$.
+If the graph $G$ is Laplacian non-integral, then it is not yet known whether the pair state $\textbf{e}^{n+m}_a - \textbf{e}^{n+m}_b$ of $\mathcal{T}(G)$ can be involved in Pair-LPST or not.
+Further, if $G$ is the cycle on $n$ vertices, then it is not yet known whether the total graph of $G$ exhibits Pair-LPST or not.
+On combining Lemma~\ref{non-existence of PST 1st Lemma} to Lemma~\ref{non-existence of PST 6th Lemma}, we obtain the following theorem. \begin{theorem} Let $G$ be an $r$-regular Laplacian integral connected graph such that $r \geq 3$.
+Also, let $r+1$ not be a Laplacian eigenvalue of $G$.
+Then the total graph of $G$ does not exhibit Pair-LPST. \end{theorem}

-Now we study Laplacian perfect pair state transfer on total graphs of complete graph.
-Let $n$ be an integer such that $n > 3,~\theta_0 = 0$ and $\theta_1 = n$.
-Then $\theta_0$ and $\theta_1$ are the Laplacian eigenvalues of $K_n$ with corresponding Laplacian eigenprojectors given by

-Let $R_G$ be the incidence matrix of $K_n$ and $\{z_1,\ldots,z_{m-n}\}$ is an orthonormal basis of the null-space of $R_G$, where $m=\frac{n^2-n}{2}$.
-Applying Theorem~\ref{Total graph spectra}, we obtain the Laplacian eigenvalues of $\mathcal{T}(K_n)$ as follows Further, the corresponding Laplacian eigenprojectors are

-The following theorem tells that if a complete graph contains more than three vertices, then the corresponding total graph does not exhibit Laplacian perfect pair state transfer. \begin{theorem} Let $n$ be an integer such that $n > 3$.
-Then the graph $\mathcal{T}(K_n)$ does not exhibit Laplacian perfect pair state transfer. \end{theorem} \begin{proof} Suppose that the graph $\mathcal{T}(K_n)$ exhibits Laplacian perfect pair state transfer between the pair states $\textbf{e}_a - \textbf{e}_b$ and $\textbf{e}_c - \textbf{e}_d$.
-Consider the following three cases.